 Age.
 People between the ages of 15 and 40 and people older than 55 are more likely to develop Hodgkin lymphoma.

 Gender.
-In general, men are slightly more likely to develop Hodgkin lymphoma than women, although the nodular sclerosis subtype is more common among women.
+In general, men are slightly more likely to develop Hodgkin lymphoma than women, although the nodular sclerosis subtype is more common for women.

 Virus exposure.
-People who have been infected with the Epstein-Barr virus (EBV), the virus that causes infectious mononucleosis or "mono," may be at increased risk for developing some types of Hodgkin lymphoma.
-About 20% to 25% of people with cHL in the United States and Western Europe have had an infection with EBV.
+People who have been infected with the Epstein-Barr virus (EBV) may be at increased risk for developing some types of Hodgkin lymphoma.
+EBV is the virus that causes infectious mononucleosis or "mono."
+About 20% to 25% of people with cHL in the United States and Western Europe have lymphoma cells that test positive for EBV.
 However, the role of EBV in the development of Hodgkin lymphoma is not yet clear.
-There are probably several other factors involved, as EBV is a very common disease, but Hodgkin lymphoma is very uncommon.
-People with the human immunodeficiency virus also have a higher risk of developing Hodgkin lymphoma, particularly lymphocyte-depleted Hodgkin lymphoma (see the Overview section).
+There are probably several other factors involved, as EBV is a very common infection, but Hodgkin lymphoma is very uncommon.
+People with the human immunodeficiency virus (HIV) also have a higher risk of developing Hodgkin lymphoma, particularly lymphocyte-depleted Hodgkin lymphoma (see the Overview section).

 It is important to note that, although viruses may be involved in the development of Hodgkin lymphoma, there is no evidence that this type of cancer is contagious.
 Close contact with someone with Hodgkin lymphoma does not increase a person’s risk of developing the disease.

 The next section in this guide is Symptoms and Signs , and it explains what body changes or medical problems Hodgkin Lymphoma can cause.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.